quaoz/SchoolStuff/src/main/java/com/github/quaoz/common/sorts/README.md

 # Sorts

-The best sorting algorithm depends on the data, however intro sort is the best general purpose sorting algorithm in my testing.
+The best sorting algorithm depends on the data being processed, however intro sort is the best general purpose sorting algorithm in my testing.
+Most sorting algorithms can be modified to further improve performance with specific data sets.

 ## Bubble Sort